EHCP: Appeals and Mediation

 Following an Appeal

-If you are not happy with the outcome of the appeal, you can ask the Tribunal to reconsider their decision or seek the Tribunal’s permission to appeal to the Upper Tier Tribunal.
+If you are not happy with the outcome of the appeal, you can ask the Tribunal to reconsider their decision.
+You can also seek the Tribunal’s permission to appeal to the Upper Tier Tribunal.

 Additional Help and Support